samurai-no-shogun/yolo11_windows/README.md

-# YOLOv8 Windows Real-time Object Detection
+# YOLO11 Windows Real-time Object Detection

-This project implements real-time object detection using YOLOv8 with webcam input on Windows.
-It provides an easy-to-use setup for running YOLOv8 object detection on live webcam feed.
+This project implements real-time object detection using YOLO11 with webcam input on Windows.
+It provides an easy-to-use setup for running YOLO11 object detection on live webcam feed.

 ## Features

-- Real-time object detection using YOLOv8
+- Real-time object detection using YOLO11 (latest version with improved performance)
 - Webcam integration for live video feed
 - Simple and clean Python implementation
 - Visual display of detection results